Understanding RC airplane controls

 When this is the case control surface 'mixing' is necessary and this is only possible on computerised rc transmitters that offer a mixing capability.
 These days, most radios offer at least basic mixing.

-Elevons, when elevators and ailerons are combined together on a flying-wing or delta type plane.
+- Elevons, whereby elevators and ailerons are combined together on a flying-wing or delta type plane.
 Elevons move up and down together, as elevators do, and individually, as ailerons do.
 In short, one pair of elevons does the job of elevators and ailerons.

 - Flaperons are control surfaces that mix the actions of ailerons with flaps.
 In other words, one pair of control surfaces along the trailing edge of the wing take on the job of aileron control and flap control, when needed.